Craig MacGillivray (footballer): Shrewsbury Town

 On 5 July 2017, MacGillivray joined fellow League One side Shrewsbury Town on a free transfer on a one-year deal.

 He was offered a new contract by Shrewsbury at the end of the 2017–18 season.

 Portsmouth

 On 4 June 2018, League One club Portsmouth announced that MacGillivray had signed on a two-year deal.
 MacGillivray made his Portsmouth debut at Fratton Park in their opening league match on 4 August 2018, earning a clean sheet in a 1–0 win over Luton Town.
+Later that month he saved 3 penalties in a shoot out versus Stevenage.

 On 31 March 2019, MacGillivray started in goal for Portsmouth in the EFL Trophy final against Sunderland.
 MacGillivray made a save in the penalty shootout, saving a spot kick from Lee Cattermole.
 Portsmouth went on to win the shootout 5–4 (2–2 after extra-time).